bnss-vaquita/www_server/README.md

 # www_server
-A simple OAuth2-compliant authentication server, built as part of the Building Networked Systems Security (EP2520) course @ KTH.
+A simple web server with 2 factor authentication, built as part of the Building Networked Systems Security (EP2520) course @ KTH.

 ## Setup
 Run `yarn` or `npm` in order to download the project dependencies.